fenghansen/PNNP/README.md

 # PNNP (Evaluation Only)
 ### The training code will be available after the paper is accepted.
 Currently, this project is only used to evaluate the performance of denoising models trained based on PNNP.
-We also provide a validation service for comparative methods, allowing everyone to verify various comparison methods under a unified low-light denoising dataset codebase.
+We also provide a evaluation service for comparative methods, allowing everyone to verify various comparison methods under a unified low-light denoising dataset codebase.
 Currently, supported comparison include:
 1. Paired Data (baseline)
 3. P-G